markshinyounglee/CS118Project2/README.md

 # Notes
 You only need to modify sec.c and fix input_sec() and output_sec().

+# Run tests locally
+under /autograder/source/src in Docker, there is client and server.
+Copy those into submission folder and they will be populated in project folder.

 # DO THIS BEFORE SUBMISSION
 - delete -L/usr/local/openssl/lib64 (unique for my Debian machine)
 - change load_ca_public_key("./keys/ca_public_key.bin"); to load_ca_public_key("ca_public_key.bin"); and do the same for all init_io() key load calls.